Axelisys/policies/README.md

-## Welcome to GitHub Pages
+## Welcome to Open Policy

-You can use the [editor on GitHub](https://github.com/Axelisys/policies/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This site provides open source policy suitable for an IT firm in the UK.
+The aim of the OpenPolicy initiative, is to create community drive, high quality, inclusive policies for forms that employ best practise, community contribution and innovation, to create organisational policy suitable for hte 21st century.

+## Contents

+### License
+GNU General Public License 3.0

 ### Markdown

+The pages use Markdown for edits.
+You can copy Word documentsinto a markdown editor, or use online editors to develop Markdown pages.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block